 A 127 site campgroundreservations through ReserveAmerica, coin operated laundry and video game room make Carrilo State Beach one of the most popular of Malibu’s Beaches.
 The beach is narrow but you can explore tide pools and the coves, boulders and tunnels at Sequit Point which divides the beach into north and south halves.

 A mile south at 33850 PCH Nicholas Canyon Beach is typically less crowded than most Malibu beaches.
-This photo, which I grabbed at sunrise, was once featured on the cover of the Malibu phone book.
+This photo, which I grabbed on day at sunrise, was once featured on the cover of the Malibu phone book.

 Surfers call Nicholas Canyon Beach Zeros and appreciate one of the few perfect left point breaks in LA County.
 In addition to surfing, body surfing and body boarding there is plenty of sand for sun bathing and other beach activities.
 Upper and lower parking lots, picnic tables and rest rooms make Nicholas Canyon a good beach for family outings.

 A little further south Robert H Meyer Memorial State Beach consists of three pocket beaches all sharing a spectacular view; El Pescador, La Piedra and El Matador.
 With limited parking along the bluffs each location has stairs leading to narrow sandy picturesque beaches and rocky coves so if you get here early you may find the least crowded conditions of any LA beach on busy summer weekends.